FrodeSolheim/fs-uae.net/README.md

 Directories:

 - `public_html` - Contains some static content and is the target directory for the built site.
-- `scraped` - Contains a scraped copy of the old fs-uae.net wordpress site as of 2025-09-06.
+- `_scraped` - Contains a scraped copy of the old fs-uae.net wordpress site as of 2025-09-06.
 - `templates/scraped` - Contains jinja2 templates based on the scraped pages (header and footer) are extracted to common templates (etc).

 You need Python 3 and Jinja 2 in order to build the `public_html` directory.
-Just run `python3 make.py`.
+Just run `python3 _scripts/make.py`.